-The Educators Financial Group Inc. no-load mutual funds consist of the Educators Balanced Fund (the "Balanced Fund"), the Educators Bond Fund (the "Bond Fund"), the Educators Dividend Fund (the "Dividend Fund"), the Educators Growth Fund (the "Growth Fund"), the Educators Money Market Fund (the "Money Market Fund"), the Educators Monthly Income Fund (the "Monthly Income Fund"), the Educators Mortgage & Income Fund (the "Mortgage & Income Fund") the Educators U.S. Equity Fund (the "U.S. Equity Fund"), the Educators Monitored Aggressive Portfolio (the "Aggressive Portfolio"), the Educators Monitored Balanced Portfolio ("Balanced Portfolio") the Educators Monitored Conservative Portfolio ("Conservative Portfolio") and the Educators Monitored Growth Portfolio ("Growth Portfolio") (collectively, the "Funds" and individually, a "Fund").
+The Educators Financial Group Inc. no-load mutual funds consist of the Educators Balanced Fund (the "Balanced Fund"), the Educators Bond Fund (the "Bond Fund"), the Educators Dividend Fund (the "Dividend Fund"), the Educators Growth Fund (the "Growth Fund"), the Educators Money Market Fund (the "Money Market Fund"), the Educators Monthly Income Fund (the "Monthly Income Fund"), the Educators Mortgage & Income Fund (the "Mortgage & Income Fund") the Educators U.S. Equity Fund (the "U.S. Equity Fund"), the Educators Monitored Aggressive Portfolio (the "Aggressive Portfolio"), the Educators Monitored Balanced Portfolio ("Balanced Portfolio"), the Educators Monitored Conservative Portfolio ("Conservative Portfolio"), the Educators BrighterFurture Bond FundTM ("BF Bond Fund") and the Educators BrighterFuture Global Equity FundTM ("BF Global Equity Fund") (collectively, the "Funds" and individually, a "Fund").

-The Funds are governed by a combined amended and restated declaration of trust made by Educators Financial Group as manager and trustee dated as of January 2, 2018 (the "Declaration of Trust") and as amended on February 20, 2020 and May 14, 2021 to, among other things, reflect the addition of Class E units for the Balanced Fund and the Portfolio Funds (as defined herein) and Class F units for each of the Funds, respectively.
-The Declaration of Trust amended and restated the prior combined amended and restated declaration of trust dated October 6, 2008 primarily so as to incorporate amendments dated March 14, 2011 reflecting the creation of the Bond Fund and the Monthly Income Fund, dated September 15, 2017 reflecting the addition of Class I units for this Fund, and dated September 15, 2017 reflecting the addition of Class I units for the other Funds other than the Portfolio Funds, as well as creating the Portfolio Funds.
+The Funds are governed by a combined amended and restated declaration of trust made by Educators Financial Group as manager and trustee dated as of January 2, 2018 (the "Declaration of Trust") and as amended on February 20, 2020, May 14, 2021 (to, among other things, reflect the addition of Class E units for the Balanced Fund and the Portfolio Funds (as defined herein) and Class F units for each of the Funds, respectively), and January 17, 2024 (to, among other things, reflect the addition of the BF Bond Fund and the BF Global Equity Fund).
+The Declaration of Trust amended and restated the prior combined amended and restated declaration of trust dated October 6, 2008 primarily so as to incorporate amendments dated March 14, 2011 reflecting the creation of the Bond Fund and the Monthly Income Fund, dated September 15, 2017 reflecting the change to the investment objectives and change of name of the U.S. Equity Fund and the addition of Class I units for this Fund, and dated September 15, 2017 reflecting the addition of Class I units for the other Funds other than the Portfolio Funds, as well as creating the Portfolio Funds.